 In many cases, leaky gut is caused by your diet.
 Certain foods that you consume every day, including gluten, soy and dairy, may be treated by your body as foreign invaders that have to be fought off.
 When you eat these foods, your body may be going to war, producing antibodies, which trigger an immune response that included diarrhea, headaches, fatigue and joint pain.

 Leaky gut can also be caused by medications including antibiotics, steroids or over-the-counter pain relievers like aspirin and acetaminophen, which can irritate the intestinal lining and damage protective mucus layers.
 This irritation can start or continue the inflammation cycle that leads to intestinal permeability.
+Ongoing high levels of stress are often a contributing factor to leaky gut syndrome.

 6. Skin rashes and problems such as acne, eczema or rosacea